Sergio Martínez vs. Paul Williams II

 Sergio Martínez vs. Paul Williams, billed as The Explosive Rematch, was the rematch between Martínez and Williams which took place on November 20, 2010.

+Background

 They last fought in December 2009 with Williams winning a controversial 12-round majority decision at the Boardwalk Hall in Atlantic City, New Jersey.
 Williams landed more shots in the fight, but Martínez landed the cleaner punches throughout.

-Build-up

-Martínez was making his first title defense after defeating Kelly Pavlik for the WBO world middleweight title on April 17, 2010.
+Martínez was making his first title defense after defeating Kelly Pavlik for the WBC, WBO, Lineal and The Ring middleweight titles on April 17, 2010.
 Williams had also fought once since their initial meeting, winning a four-round technical decision against Kermit Cintron in a May junior middleweight bout, after Cintron fell out of the ring and injured his head.